nat99up/simple-etl/README.md

 ## Accessing Services (if applicable)

-* Kafka UI: If you configured the ./kafka-ui/config.yml file properly, access the Kafka UI at http://localhost:8080.
+* Kafka UI: Access the Kafka UI at http://localhost:8080.
-* MySQL Database: The MySQL database runs on http://localhost:3306.
-You can connect to it using your MySQL client UI with the following credentials:
+* pgAdmin: The Postgres database runs on http://localhost:3306.
+You can connect to it using your pgAdmin client UI on http://localhost:5050
-    * Username: `test`
-    * Password: `test`
-    ```
-    mysql -h 127.0.0.1 -u test -p
-    # type password: test
-    use simple;
-    select * from ad_events;
-    ```
 * Simple Server: This service runs on http://localhost:8888.
 Its behavior depends on its implementation in the ./simple-server directory.

 ## Networks